kwangzera/TypeRacer-Bot/README.md

 ### Todo
 - Add drivers for other web browsers
 - Perhaps make the bot more automatic
-- print out some stats
+- Print out some stats and more settings